karanb192/awesome-claude-skills/CONTRIBUTING.md

 ---

-**Thank you for contributing!** Your efforts help make Claude Code better for everyone.
+**Thank you for contributing!** Your efforts help make Claude better for everyone.